mitodl/keycloak-scim/README.md

 ### Sync

-You can set up a periodic sync for all users or just changed users - it's not necesarry.
+You can set up a periodic sync for all users or just changed users.
 You can either do:
 - Periodic Full Sync
 - Periodic Changed User Sync